ava-labs/avalanche-network-runner/README.md

 CChainIndexAPI() api.IndexerClient
 ```

-Where most of then are interfaces over associated avalanchego or coreth apis, except api.EthClient, which is a wrapper over coreth ethclient.Client websocket, that add mutexed calls, and lazy start of connection (on first call).
+Where most of then are interfaces over associated avalanchego or coreth apis, except `api.EthClient`, which is a wrapper over coreth `ethclient.Client` websocket, that add mutexed calls, and lazy start of connection (on first call).

 ## Instalation